Understanding the Difference between DWI and DWAI in New York

 Knowing the Terms - DWAI vs DWI

-"DWAI vs DWI" What are the differences and what type of penalties and convictions come with them?
-A DWI offense stands for “Driving While Intoxicated,” while the DWAI meaning stands for “Driving While Ability Impaired.”
-Both of these terms are used for the description of actions taken when a person drives under the influence of illicit drugs or prescription painkillers.
+"DWAI vs. DWI:" What are the differences and types of penalties and convictions?
+A DWI offense means “Driving While Intoxicated,” while the DWAI means “Driving While Ability Impaired.”
+Both terms describe actions taken when a person drives under the influence of illicit drugs or prescription painkillers.

-New York State focuses on the driver’s level of impairment when judging the severity of the DWI.
+New York State focuses on the driver’s impairment level when judging the severity of the DWI.
 If a driver has a blood alcohol content between .04 and .07, or they show evidence that they have been mentally or physically impaired, they can be subject to a DWAI charge.

 Driving While Ability Impaired in New York